Optum/dce/docs/howto.md

 terraform output alarm_sns_topic_arn
 ```

-You can subscribe to this topic, in order to receive notifications.
+Subscribe to this topic to receive alarm notifications.
 For example:

 ```bash
 aws sns subscribe \